1. WHO CAN BE SEEN IN HEALTH SERVICE?

 SIUE Health Service advises students to have adequate health insurance.
 A reasonable student health insurance plan is available through Academic Health Plans.

-The School of Nursing, School of Pharmacy, and School of Dental Medicine also require proof of health insurance.
+The School of Nursing and School of Pharmacy require proof of health insurance.
 This is managed through the individual schools.

 Yes.
 Appointments allow Health Service to provide the best care possible to all students.
 Also, appointments give students the ability to schedule for a time that fits their academic schedule.